 Makeup Removal as Skin Care

 Removing your makeup is critical for skin health and doing it well calls for more than just one step… no matter what any product package tells you.
-But sending your makeup down the drain the right way can be super simple and quick, as long as you apply the right products in the right order.
+Sending your makeup down the drain the right way can be super simple and quick, as long as you apply the right products in the right order.

 Products for Makeup Removal